wrzasa/rbsim/README.md

 simulate, just define these occurences as two separate events in the model.
 Then you will be able to read the time at which handling of each of these events started.

+The truth is that you should not need this.
+Not ever.
+For instance if you need to model timeout waiting for a response, just register a timeout event when you send request and inside this event either mark request as timed out or do nothing it response was receivd before.

 #### Communication